 To minimize heat transfer and sustain very low temperatures, the storage vessel must be specially designed.
 Storage vessels for liquid oxygen, liquid nitrogen and liquid argon are commercially available in various capacities from 350 to 13,000 U.S. gallons (1,325 to 49,210 liters) water capacity.
-The storage vessels may be either vertical, spherical, or horizontal depending on the site and consumption requirements.
+The storage vessels may be either vertical, spherical, or horizontal depending on the site and consumption requirements for Cryogenic Bulk Tanks.

 A vessel usually made of stainless steel or other materials that have favorable strength characteristics when exposed to cryogenic temperatures.

 A vessel made of carbon steel or stainless steel.
 Under normal operating conditions, this vessel retains the insulation around the inner pressure vessel, and can also maintain a vacuum around the inner vessel.
 Typically, the outer vessel is not exposed to cryogenic temperatures.

 The space between the inner and outer vessel, containing several inches of insulating material maintained in a vacuum.
 The vacuum and insulating material help to reduce heat transfer and thereby reduce the boil-off of the liquid oxygen, liquid nitrogen or liquid argon stored within the vessel.